 The children’s play area was small but had a lot of toys.
 I appreciated this.
 Too many lounges don’t have a kids play area.
 I wasn’t travelling with my kids this time, but when I do, I make use of facilities like this.

 I’ve visited multiple lounges in Heathrow Terminal 4.
 Gulf Air Lounge, Plaza Premium departures, Plaza Premium Arrivals and Skyteam.
 The quality of lounges is very good and the Etihad Lounge is right up there.
-In terms of food and drink selection, The Etihad Lounge stand heads and shoulders above the rest.
-I provide full details in the below sections.
+In terms of food and drink selection, the Etihad Lounge stand heads and shoulders above the rest.

 Colour me impressed with the food.
 You won’t leave hungry from the Etihad Business Class Lounge Heathrow!